eclipse-embed-cdt/org.eclipse.epp.packages/RELEASING.md

 EPP releases happen for each milestone and release candidate according to the [Eclipse Simultaneous Release Plan](https://wiki.eclipse.org/Simultaneous_Release).

+**Steps for M1:**

+- [ ] Update splash screen (once per release cycle, hopefully done before M1).
+See detailed [instructions](https://git.eclipse.org/c/epp/org.eclipse.epp.packages.git/tree/packages/org.eclipse.epp.package.common/splash/INSTRUCTIONS.md).
+- [ ] When the year changes, e.g. between 2019-12 and 2020-03 releases, an update of the copyright year is required with a very smart search&replace.
+- [ ] In addition to the "Update Name" step on every M and RC, the whole version string is updated, including platform version (e.g. `4.14` -> `4.15`); this is a large change including pom.xml, feature.xml, MANIFEST.MF, epp.website.xml, and epp.product
+- [ ] When Eclipse Platform contributes M1, the `<feature id="org.eclipse.platform" version="4.15.0.qualifier"/>` lines in each epp.product also needs to be updated.
+- [ ] rsync the downloads area to archive.eclipse.org and remove non-R downloads.
+    - [ ] Remove the old M and RC builds with https://ci.eclipse.org/packaging/job/releng-delete-old-M-RC-downloads
+    - [ ] rsync the last release to the archives with https://ci.eclipse.org/packaging/job/releng-rsync-epp-downloads-to-archive
+    - [ ] Remove releases from download.eclipse.org by listing releases to delete and then running https://ci.eclipse.org/packaging/job/releng-remove-old-downloads (TODO create this job)

-Steps for Milestones and RCs:
+**Steps for all Milestones and RCs:**

 - [ ] Ensure that the [CI build](https://ci.eclipse.org/packaging/job/simrel.epp-tycho-build/) is green.
 Resolving non-green builds will require tracking down problems and incompatibilities across all Eclipse participating projects. [cross-project-issues-dev](https://accounts.eclipse.org/mailing-list/cross-project-issues-dev) mailing list is a good place to start when tracking such problems.
-- [ ] Update splash screen (once per release cycle, hopefully done before M1).
-See detailed [instructions](https://git.eclipse.org/c/epp/org.eclipse.epp.packages.git/tree/packages/org.eclipse.epp.package.common/splash/INSTRUCTIONS.md).
 - [ ] Review packageMetaData packageName= and product name= entries in epp.website.xml to ensure consistency with regards to use of incubation, specifically packages containing incubating components must have:
     - [ ] `-incubation` at the end of the product name (e.g. `<product name="eclipse-cpp-2020-03-RC1-incubation" />`)
     - [ ] ` (includes Incubating components)` at the end of the packageMetaData packageName matching whitespace and letter case (e.g. `packageName="Eclipse IDE for C/C++ Developers (includes Incubating components)"`)